 Portsmouth, IOW and Southampton Connect 5 Mental Health & Wellbeing Training programme

 An evidence based course “Connect 5” is perfect of businesses, local authorities, organisations like charities, community groups as well as individuals working in key settings within Portsmouth, IOW and Southampton.
-The Connect 5 course builds the capacity and capability of people to have more proactive and supportive conversations about mental health and wellbeing .
+The Connect 5 course builds the capacity and capability of people to have more proactive and supportive conversations about mental health, wellbeing and suicide.

 Training is 100% subsidised thanks to funding from Portsmouth, IOW and Southampton Councils.
 Evidence shows the impact the training is having across the county, leading to

 better support for colleagues and promoting workplace wellbeing

 better support family and friends particularly during the pandemic where more people have struggled than ever before.

 The Connect 5 Course is delivered interactively by HEH experienced trainers on-line over 3 x 3hr sessions.
 Trainers currently have a 97% satisfaction rating.

 There are a range of Connect 5 course dates available, to book or find out possible dates check out the “Upcoming Courses” section below and follow the Eventbrite link.
 We can also accommodate specific dates for closed groups where groups have enough delegates to fill a course.